Urgency email subject line examples that improve click through rates

 Similar to the first example, Charming Charlie opens with a clear and compelling subject line loaded with urgency triggers: “final,” “sale,” and “ends tonight.”

-The bright and bold design is in sync with brand personality.
-The copy isn’t down-to-earth – “This Way to Savings” – it’s focused exclusively on the main purpose of the email and the stripped down categories and prominent numbers make it easy to scan.
+The bright and bold design is in sync with the brand’s personality.
+The copy isn’t down-to-earth – “This Way to Savings” – it’s focused exclusively on the main purpose of the email, and the stripped-down categories and prominent numbers make it easy to scan.
 What they don’t include, however, are enticing product images to bring each category to life.

-PetSmart email example of a reminder series that create a sense of urgency:
+PetSmart email example of a reminder series that creates a sense of urgency: